GarageDoorRepairs/Miami/README.md

 - Pembroke
 - Biscayne

-## Common Issues with Garage Systems
+## Common Issues with Garage Door Systems
 Over time, various challenges can arise with garage doors.
 Here are some typical problems that homeowners may encounter:

 | Issue                | Description                                                          | Recommended Solutions                                            |